LloydR/PiWeatherStation/README.md

 Dissdata.py reads the RFM69 radio receiver and uses DissRFM69.py and DissRFM69registers.py.
 It outputs 2 files on /var/ramdisk wxdata and bucket which mypiweewxdriver.py uses to feed Weewx the data it needs, temperature, rain, wind, wind direction, etc. The Raspberry Pi also has a BME-280 barometer, humidity and temperature (indoor temp) instrument which is used by Dissdata.py as well as a real time clock.
 The RTC is used by the Raspberry Pi system.
 In addition there is a line added to /etc/rc.local to start the Dissdata.py program upon bootup.
 python3 /home/weewx/bin/user/Dissdata.py

+Ramdisk
+edit /etc/fstab
+add the line
+tmpfs /var/ramdisk tmpfs nodev,nosuid,size=1M 0 0

+WeeWX is added using the setup.py since we modified it and want to add a driver and other py nonstandard programs (DissRFM69.py etc)